Published January 2024 | Updated August 2025

 For a deep dive into how to create a custom rug and select the right borders, head over to the Rug Buying Guide – Everything You Need To Know

-The Art of Distraction: Patterned or Multicolored Rugs
+The Art of Distraction: How Patterned & Multicolored Rugs Hide Dirt

 Materials First